Crypto Adoption Around the World: Nicaragua

 Under the new rules, anything digital that has value and can be traded or used for payments is called a “virtual asset” – this includes cryptocurrencies like Bitcoin.

-The big change is that these service providers now must register with Nicaragua’s Financial Analysis Unit and follow specific banking laws.
-Even regular banks can now offer cryptocurrency services, but they must follow these new rules.
+The big change is that these service providers now must register with Nicaragua’s central bank and follow specific banking laws.
+They must submit a comprehensive business plan and detailed information about the technological platform when registering.

-This change wasn’t random – Nicaragua made these laws to align with international standards for preventing money laundering and terrorist financing, following guidelines from the Financial Action Task Force (FATF).
+This change wasn’t random – Nicaragua made these laws to align with international standards for preventing money laundering and terrorist financing, following guidelines from the Financial Action Task Force (FATF)

 Crypto Taxation in Nicaragua